Advertisement

 Flight Deck Cannabis Co. is hoping to move locations following a lengthy application process that requires provincial and municipal approval and rezoning.

-With local bylaws limiting where retailers can sell cannabis in the village, Flight Deck Cannabis took over a space at 1160 Sun Peaks Rd. nearly six years ago.
+With local bylaws limiting where retailers can sell cannabis in the village, Flight Deck Cannabis took over a space at 1160 Sun Peaks Rd., adjacent to the Burfield West development nearly six years ago.

 Occupying this space required a site-specific rezoning application, similar to what will be needed to relocate due to the municipality’s Business License Bylaw.